kurisu-na/academic-numbering/README.md

 1.2.0

 ## Installation
 You can find this add-on at Google Workspace Marketplace under the name "Academic Numbering."
-The URL will be added later.
+You can access it [here](https://workspace.google.com/marketplace/app/academic_numbering/1020833536296).

 ## Description
 Frustrated because Google Docs™ doesn't have figure and table numbering feature yet?
 Yeah, me too.
 Thankfully, I was introduced to [Markdown Tools](https://github.com/jordan2175/markdown-tools), made by Bret Jordan.